 People who cultivate optimism are often seen as:

-As you navigate life’s ups and downs, remember the Latin root of optimism, and strive for the “best” in every situation.
-It’s more than a word; it’s a way to embrace life fully, with all its opportunities and challenges.
+As you deal with life’s ups and downs, remember the Latin root of optimism, and strive for the “best” in every situation.

 Example: The Power of Optimism in Education